Leto-gg/documentation/readme.md

 # documentation

-This is where you document how to use the modified IPFS Gateway you built as well as the API to contact the infrastructure and query how many people have viewed an IPFS object.
+This is the home of the document how to use the Leto Gateway as well as the Leto Metrics API to contact the infrastructure and query how many people have viewed an IPFS object.

 # Gateway Documentation W.I.P.
 (May 16 2023)